petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 Custom service client extensions are currently a **beta feature** in Liferay 7.4.
 The available features are temporarily limited.
 ```

 For more complex use cases, you can use a client extension that works as its own service in Liferay Experience Cloud.
-You supply your own code, and then deploy it to run as a service that functions within the Cloud's network, with its own virtual server allocated to it.
-Being hosted in the same Cloud network allows your own service access to your other services while also benefiting from the Cloud's built-in security features.
+You supply your own code, and then deploy it to run as a service that functions within the cloud's network, with its own virtual server allocated to it.
+Being hosted in the same cloud network gives your own service access to your other services while also benefiting from the cloud's built-in security features.

 Deploying custom services gives you much more power to implement customizations that benefit from behaving as a separate service.
-For example, you could implement your own authentication server, or a custom application written in a completely different language that interfaces with Liferay using its [headless APIs](../headless-delivery/using-liferay-as-a-headless-platform.md).
-Custom services are also useful for integrating separate applications that involve interfacing with users.
+For example, you could implement your own authentication server or an application that interfaces with Liferay using its [headless APIs](../headless-delivery/using-liferay-as-a-headless-platform.md).
+Custom services are also useful for integrating separate applications that interface with users.

 ## Additional Information